SpektacleFR/Libertatem-Browser/README.md

 # Known Bugs
 Some HTML5 Code doesn't show properly on certain webpages.
-Reload counts as a "Visited Page" and will direct to a reload on back button pressed.
-(not really a bug) SMOOTH SCROLLING DOESN'T EXIST!
+(not really a bug, but) SMOOTH SCROLLING DOESN'T EXIST!

 # Changelog #